Welcome to our guide to pot filler faucet types and pros and cons.

 The deck-mounted pot filler faucet taps from your cold-water line, which will run through your base cabinets.
 If you have a shared wall between your countertop and bathroom, you can tap from the cold-water line instead.

-Wall Mount Pot Filler Faucet
+Wall Mount Type

 This type of pot filler is installed directly on the wall behind your stovetop.
-The pot filler has a swinging nozzle, high enough to accommodate in filling up your large pots, and when not in use, can easily fold and flush against the wall.
+The pot filler has a swinging nozzle, high enough to accommodate filling up your large pots, and when not in use, can easily fold and flush against the wall.

 This type of pot filler is a popular choice because it looks great against a backsplash, especially if you get an attractive finish.